emx0r/PT_PHELPER/README.md

 - 1\) Enable coin-specific SOM if it crosses user limit (% in 24h)
 - 2\) Enable global SOM if Top10 marketcap ALTs cross the user limit (avg % in 24h)
+> 3\) Enable coin-specific SOM for newly listed token on exchange

 ### Instructions